Real Estate Prices and Overview

 Notable & Unique: Modes of Transportation

-revealed that the U of Louisiana-Lafayette / Johnston St neighborhood is a fantastic
+the U of Louisiana-Lafayette / Johnston St neighborhood commuting on a bicycle to and

 Notable & Unique: People

 The U of Louisiana-Lafayette / Johnston St neighborhood is considered a solid choice

 for executive lifestyles.
 NeighborhoodScout's analysis ranks it as